incoming-inc/ios-sdk/SmartNotifications/README.md

 ### Sourse SDK integration

 The sourse SDK requires a small number of UIApplicationDelegate methods to be forwarded, for the analytics and notification feature to function.
-C.f. [the sample app delegate](./client/SmartNotificationsDemo/SmarNotificationsDemo/AppDelegate.swift) for a minimalist integration example.
+C.f. [the sample app delegate](client/SmartNotificationsDemo/SmartNotificationsDemo/AppDelegate.swift) for a minimalist integration example.
+Most of this integration is already done if you are already integrating the Sourse SDK for Analytics purposes.

 ### Compatibility with other notifications